A Safety and Pharmacokinetics Trial of VO659 in SCA1, SCA3 and HD

 The trial population comprises generally ambulatory participants with mild to moderate SCA1 or SCA3, or early manifest HD.
 Participants are assigned to dose-ascending treatment cohorts based on the order of enrolment.
 Dose-escalation is planned in up to five dose levels.
 Dose-level cohorts one and two will comprise participants with SCA3 only, and from dose-level cohorts three onwards participants with SCA1, SCA3 and HD will be enrolled.

-The total duration of trial participation for each participant is up to approximately 42 weeks, consisting of a screening period of up to 6 weeks, a 13-week dosing period with the study drug VO659 being administered intrathecally four times and a 23-week post-dosing period.
+The total duration of trial participation for each participant in Dose-level Cohorts 1-3 is up to approximately 45 weeks, consisting of a screening period of up to 6 weeks, a 14-week dosing period, and a 25-week post-dosing period.

 Connect with a study center